amaan-igs/webdocs/docs/index.md

   - title: Open Source Contributions
     details: Contributions to various open-source projects in the cloud-native and DevOps space.
   - title: Latest Projects
-    details: Projects including Amazon Sales Analysis, Rent-A-Car System, and more.
+    details: Projects including Amazon Sales Analysis, CodeJumpstart, and more.
   - title: Learning Resources
     details: Curated study notes and materials on PySpark, AWS, Databricks, and other topics.
 ---